 - Stay Alert

 When you hear the siren go off, you need to stay alert to the environment around you.
-With a blaring noise surrounding you, it can be easy to become distracted leading to another emergency to which the service has to respond.
+With a blaring noise surrounding you, it can be easy to become distracted, leading to another emergency to which the service has to respond.

-However, as you concentrate on the road, you should also listen out for how many vehicles you might be hearing.
-For example, if one emergency vehicle passes you, but you still hear or see the lights of another vehicle behind you, then you know that you still need to let vehicles pass.
+However, as you concentrate on the road, you should also listen to how many vehicles you might hear.
+For example, if one emergency vehicle passes you, but you still hear or see the lights of another car behind you, then you know that you still need to let vehicles pass.
+You also need to be aware of an emergency that requires Medevac companies to get emergency patients for medical care as soon as possible.

 - Investigate